Virtual algebraic fibrations of K\"ahler groups: Introduction

-The class of K\"ahler groups with $va(G) = 1$ contains some obvious examples, namely all surface groups (i.e.\ fundamental groups of compact Riemann surfaces of positive genus); a moment's thought shows that the same is true for all groups that are commensurable (in the sense of Gromov, see \cite{Gr89} or Section~\ref{sec:va1}) to surface groups.
-These groups do not exhaust the class of groups with $va(G) = 1$: an easy method to build further examples comes by taking the product of a surface group with $Sp(2n,\Z)$, $n \geq 2$, by which we obtain K\"ahler groups with $va(G) = 1$ but not commensurable with surface groups.
-That said, we are not aware of any subtler construction, that does not hinge on the existence of K\"ahler groups with $vb_{1} = 0$, and it would interesting to decide if such constructions exist.
-In particular we analyze in Section \ref{sec:va1} the implications of the existence of (virtual) algebraic fibrations in the context of aspherical K\"ahler surfaces.
-This allows us to partly recast and refine some results about coherence of their fundamental group, which appear in \cite{Ka98,Ka13,Py16}.
+We analyze in Section \ref{sec:va1} the implications of the existence of algebraic fibrations in the context of aspherical K\"ahler surfaces.
+This allows us to refine some results about coherence of their fundamental group, which appear in \cite{Ka98,Ka13,Py16}.
 (Recall that a group is coherent if all its finitely generated subgroups are finitely presented.)
 Combining these results with ours yields the following:

 \begin{ther} Let $G$ be a group with $b_1(G) > 0$ which is the fundamental group of an aspherical K\"ahler surface $X$; then $G$ is not coherent, except for the case where it is virtually the product of $\Z^2$ by a surface group, and perhaps for the case where $X$ is finitely covered by a Kodaira fibration of virtual Albanese dimension one. \end{ther}